Toast vs Square: Which POS System Is Worth Your Money?

 Toast Pricing

 The catch: Toast requires a two-year contract with early termination fees.
-You must use Toast’s in-house payment processing — no bringing your own processor.
+You must use Toast’s in-house payment processing, with no option to bring your own processor.
 And card-not-present transactions (online orders) cost 3.50% + 15¢ across all plans.
+That contract is the single biggest difference between the two platforms.
+With Toast you’re committing for two years; with Square you can walk away any time.

 Real-World Cost Comparison